StevenChangzx/DSIF-SG-7/Project 2/README.md

 # Project 2 - Ames Housing Data and Kaggle Challenge

+## Background and problem statement

+Purchasing a house can be a huge commitment .
+As a real estate agent, we  would like our clients
+- to find out which features have greater impact to the house value
+- to find out how much they probably need to spend on purchasing a house with features that they want

-Creating a regression model based on the Ames Housing Dataset [Regression Challenge](https://www.kaggle.com/t/2dde5663e03b4165b853ff65e723c26d).
+To solve the problem, I will create a regression model based on the Ames Housing Dataset [Regression Challenge](https://www.kaggle.com/t/2dde5663e03b4165b853ff65e723c26d).
 This model will predict the price of a house at sale.

 The Ames Housing Dataset is an exceptionally detailed and robust dataset with over 70 columns of different features relating to houses.